‘Heat dome’ may push Western Washington temperatures into record-breaking territory

 The ‘heat dome’ is here.

-Possible record-breaking temperatures may hit the state on Monday as a widespread ridge of high pressure and accompanying high temperatures scorch the West and head north into Washington today and tomorrow.
+Possible record-breaking temperatures may hit the state Monday as a widespread ridge of high pressure and accompanying high temperatures scorch the West and head north into Washington on Sunday and Monday.

-The so-called heat dome, which has stretched across the Western U.S. for the past week and is now creeping north and east, has set record temperatures from Omaha to Death Valley.
-The heat dome is a heat wave that hovers over one region — in this case, the entire Western half of the U.S. — and stays there, said Mary Butwin, meteorologist at the National Weather Service in Seattle.
+The so-called heat dome, which has stretched across the Western United States for the past week and is now creeping north and east, has set record temperatures from Omaha to Death Valley.
+The heat dome is a heat wave that hovers over one region — in this case, the entire Western half of the United States — and stays there, said Mary Butwin, meteorologist at the National Weather Service in Seattle.

 In Seattle, Sunday’s high is expected to creep into the mid-80s, she said.